New Water Customer

 New landscape watering permit

-If your lawn is still being established when watering schedules are in place, you can apply for a Temporary Irrigation Exemption.
+If your lawn is still being established when watering schedules are in place, you can apply for a Temporary Irrigation Exemption (online form).
 This allows you to water any day of the week, before 8 a.m. and after 8 p.m.
-The permit is for 21 days for sod and 30 days for seed establishment.
+The exemption is for 21 days for sod and 30 days for seed establishment.
 Keep in mind when landscaping that you should maintain the swales in your yard, for proper drainage.

 New landscaping and erosion expectations

 The Town requires landscaping to be installed within six months of occupancy for erosion and water quality maintenance.
-Please keep all erosion control measures (e.g. silt fence, straw mat) in place until landscaping is installed.
+Please keep all erosion control measures (e.g., silt fence, straw mat) in place until landscaping is installed.
 Be sure to maintain the graded swales on your property which direct water away from the foundation and channel it toward the sidewalk and ultimately to the storm drain.
-If excessive water over sidewalk appears, it most likely is due to overwatering and immature landscaping.
+If excessive water appears over the sidewalk, it most likely is due to overwatering and immature landscaping.
 Be sure to check with building codes and HOA requirements for landscape changes.

 Workshops on irrigation efficiency, landscape winterization and xeric design are held each year at no cost to our customers.
-Attending the Water Wiser workshop allows watering outside of the water schedule, but still within the time frame before 8 a.m. and after 8 p.m.
-The workshop makes you eligible for rebates on irrigation products and turf removal.
-We also encourage you to take a tour of the Plum Creek Water Purification Facility.
-Find conservation tips, local weather information and Town-specific plant lists at CRconserve.com.
+Attending the Water Wiser workshop allows watering on any day needed, but still within the time frame before 8 a.m. and after 8 p.m.
+The workshop makes you eligible for rebates on various water-efficiency products and turf removal.
+We also offer tours of the Plum Creek Water Purification Facility.
+Email us for information about tours.
+Find conservation tips, local weather information and Town-specific plant lists.

 Get rid of chemicals properly

 Storm drains are a flood control measure and carry rain, snow and everything else on the street directly to the nearest stream, which ultimately becomes a source for our drinking water.
-Do not dump anything down the storm drains—not even yard waste.
-Take unwanted household chemicals to the Douglas County Household Chemical Round Up events and be sure to drop off unused or expired prescription drugs, at any time, at the lobby of the Castle Rock Police Department.
+Do not dump anything down the storm drains-not even yard waste.
+To dispose of unwanted household chemicals, contact the Douglas County Household Chemical Household Waste Collection and be sure to drop off unused or expired prescription drugs, at any time, in the lobby of the Castle Rock Police Department.

 Keep in the know